haeroe/jssanal/README.md

 Javascript Security Analyzer
 =======
 A configurable open source XSS vulnerability analyzer implemented in javascript with Node.js.
+The project was done as course work on a Helsinki University software engineering project course.

 For a brief getting started guide see: